 1. The order matters.

-Most machines work best when the wet ingredients are added first–then salt, fat, flour(s), and yeast last.
+Add wet ingredients first–then salt, fat, flour(s), and yeast last.
 Some brands of bread machines will tell you to put the dry ingredients in first and then the wet ingredients.
-Do whatever works best with your machine.
+Do whatever works best with your bread maker.

 2. Room temperature matters.